2014 Osun State gubernatorial election

 The 2014 Osun State gubernatorial election occurred in Nigeria on 9 August 2014, the APC nominee Rauf Aregbesola won re-election, defeating Iyiola Omisore of the PDP.

 Rauf Aregbesola emerged APC after he was returned as the sole candidate.
 He picked Titilayo Laoye-Tomori as his running mate.
 Iyiola Omisore was the PDP candidate with Adejare Bello as his running mate.
 20 candidates contested in the election.

 Electoral system

 The Governor of Osun State is elected using the plurality voting system.

 Primary election

 APC primary

 Rauf Aregbesola won the primary election after he emerged unopposed.

 PDP primary

 The PDP primary election was held on 5 April 2014.
 Iyiola Omisore won the primary election polling 1,128 votes against 3 other candidates.
-His closet rival was Olasunkanmi Akinlabi who scored 45 votes, Wole Oke scored 4 votes while Isiaka Adeleke withdrew.
+His closest rival was Olasunkanmi Akinlabi who scored 45 votes, Wole Oke scored 4 votes while Isiaka Adeleke withdrew.

 Results

 A total number of 20 candidates registered with the Independent National Electoral Commission to contest in the election.

 A total number of 1,407,222 voters registered in the election.